SteelCompendium/data-bestiary-md/Demon Ensnarer.md

 **Soulsight**

-Each creature within 2 of the ensnarer can’t be hidden from them.
+Each creature within 2 of the ensnarer can't be hidden from them.